 11. Extra Strength Windscreen Wash

-Put this in the windscreen filler and keep the wipers off the windscreen when you’re pitched up.
+We put extra strength windscreen wash in the filler and then keep the windscreen wipers off the windscreen glass when we’re pitched up.

 12. Silver Screens